Gangster Squad (film): Plot

-Despite initial setbacks, such as a casino raid thwarted by corrupt Burbank cops, the Squad struck several successful blows at the heart of Cohen's operations, including shutting down his lucrative wire gambling business.
-They broke into Cohen's mansion and Keeler planted a bug in the back of a television.
-As a result, Cohen believed someone has betrayed him and lashed out at those inside his dirty business empire, including his etiquette tutor Grace Faraday.

-Wooters and Faraday have entered into a secret romantic relationship, and he tried to help her escape from Cohen, enlisting the help of mutual friend and gangster Jack Whalen.
-Realizing the attackers have never stolen his money and only torched it, Cohen deduces they were cops and realized that they have bugged his house.

-Cohen gave false information to lure the Squad into an unsuccessful ambush in Chinatown while Keeler is garroted by a hitman.
-O'Mara's homes is hit in a drive-by in which Connie survived but resulted in her giving birth to hers and John's newborn son.
-When Faraday witnesses Cohen murder Whalen, she offered to testify against him.
-O'Mara forced the crooked Judge Carter to sign an arrest warrant before leading the Squad to the Park Plaza Hotel to arrest Mickey Cohen.
+Despite initial setbacks, such as a casino raid thwarted by corrupt Burbank cops, the Squad strikes several successful blows at the heart of Cohen's operations, including shutting down his lucrative wire gambling business.
+They break into Cohen's mansion, and Keeler plants a bug in the back of a television.
+As a result, Cohen believes someone has betrayed him and lashes out at those inside his dirty business empire, including his etiquette tutor, Grace Faraday.
+Wooters and Faraday have entered into a secret romantic relationship, and he tries to help her escape from Cohen, enlisting the help of mutual friend and gangster Jack Whalen.
+Realizing the attackers have never stolen his money and only torched it, Cohen deduces they were cops and realizes that they have bugged his house.
+Cohen gives false information to lure the Squad into an unsuccessful ambush in Chinatown while Keeler is garroted by a hitman.
+O'Mara's home is hit in a drive-by in which Connie survives, but results in her giving birth to her and John's newborn son.
+When Faraday witnesses Cohen murder Whalen, she offers to testify against him.
+O'Mara forces the crooked Judge Carter to sign an arrest warrant before leading the Squad to the Park Plaza Hotel to arrest Mickey Cohen.

 Cohen and his men engage in a lengthy shootout with the Squad, during which Wooters and Kennard are wounded.
-Cohen and his bodyguard Karl Lennox escape, but O'Mara rammed their vehicle into a fountain.
-Navidad helped a dying Kennard shoot Lennox, saving O'Mara.
-Cohen and O'Mara engage in a brutal bareknuckle brawl while onlookers and reporters gathered.
-O'Mara finally defeated Cohen and has him arrested, ending his dirty business empire reigning over LA.
+Cohen and his bodyguard, Karl Lennox, escape, but O'Mara rams their vehicle into a fountain.
+Navidad helps a dying Kennard shoot Lennox, saving O'Mara.
+Cohen and O'Mara engage in a brutal bare-knuckle brawl while onlookers and reporters gather.
+O'Mara finally defeats Cohen and has him arrested, ending his dirty business empire reigning over LA.
 The film explains that the Gangster Squad has never been mentioned for its role in keeping the underworld from gaining a foothold in LA, and that its surviving members remain extremely secret 'till this day.
 Mickey Cohen is sentenced to life imprisonment at Alcatraz, where he is greeted with a lead-pipe beating by inmates who were friends of Whalen.
-Harris and Ramírez partner together to walk the beat, Wooters and Faraday continue their relationship, and O'Mara quit his job with the LAPD to live a peaceful and quiet life with his wife and child.
+Harris and Ramírez partner together to walk the beat, Wooters and Faraday continue their relationship, and O'Mara quits his job with the LAPD to live a peaceful and quiet life with his wife and child.